 Reading at Heatherside

 Through teaching, assessment and intervention, we will ensure that children are confident phonic decoders which will give them the capability to tackle more adventurous texts as they progress through school.
+Individuals and small groups will participate in phonics interventions to improve their confidence and efficiency (see ‘Phonics at Heatherside Junior School’ for further information).
 Focused reading objectives will be taught through English lessons; guided groups, and whole class reading lessons.
 Children will have the opportunity to study in detail a range of books and genres, including author studies and non-fictional studies.
 The books and texts will be carefully chosen to link with other areas of the curriculum and to build on prior learning and skills.
 Carefully constructed Let’s Think in English lessons will provide opportunity for discussion and ‘deep thinking’ to develop higher order reading skills.

 Children at Heatherside Junior School will be enthusiastic, confident readers.
 Through a focus on studying high quality texts, authors and vocabulary, children will be able to talk knowledgably about a range of texts.
 The Reading Champions will feedback to the Librarian, and English lead, to share current reading trends and interests whilst promoting pupil voice and choice.
 Formal assessments and assessment of National Curriculum levels in class, will help evidence progress made.